 In this course, students will analyze commonly-performed cardiovascular and pulmonary function studies.
 They will identify life threatening signs of arrhythmia, as well as daily functions and responsibilities of a medical assistant technician.
-In addition, they will also perform cardiorespiratory procedures such as a 12-lead electrocardiogram without artifacts as
+In addition, they will also perform cardiorespiratory procedures such as a 12-lead electrocardiogram without artifacts as well as first aid and basic life-support procedures.
+They will practice acquired skills by completing lab exercises in preparation for the certification test.

-MED2805 Certified Medical Assistant Exam Prep 6.0 Ouarter Credits In this course, students will reinforce their knowledge of the topics and practical skills covered throughout the Medical Assistant Technician program in anticipation of enrolling in the capstone course and applying for the medical assistant certification examination.
+Certified Medical Assistant Exam Prep

+In this course, students will reinforce their knowledge of the topics and practical skills covered throughout the Medical Assistant Technician program in anticipation of enrolling in the capstone course and applying for the medical assistant certification examination.
 They will evaluate medical assistant administrative and exam room tasks, the electronic health record (EHR) system, and the information required to complete the medical records.
 In addition, students will analyze the influence of nutrition in a patient's health and the importance of pharmacology concepts and procedures.
 They will also examine basic cardiology, phlebotomy, and laboratory procedures.
 They will practice acquired skills by completing lab exercises in preparation for the certification test.